morgan-nanez/selected_projects/cs194_proj2/README.md

 #### Part 1.2: Derivative of Gaussiam (DoG) Filter

-I first created a blurred version of the original image by convolving the image with a 2 dimensional gaussian, using scipy.signal.convolve2d and cv2.getGaussianKernel().
+I first created a blurred version of the original image by convolving the image with a 2 dimensional gaussian filter, using scipy.signal.convolve2d and cv2.getGaussianKernel() with ksize = 3 and sigma = 1.
 I repeated the steps from 1.1, convolving the blurred image with Dx and Dy and computing the gradient magnitude and binarized edge image, with a threshold = 0.08.
 Here are my results:

 <table>
 <col width="50%" />